lohjine/rate_rating_systems/README.md

 ### Evaluation Metric

-The [Kendall-Tau coefficient](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) is calculated after each round.
-This is a measure of how well-sorted a sequence is, where a score of 1 indicates that the players are fully sorted with regards to their ratings, while a score of 0 indicates that the players are randomized with regards to their ratings.
-As all players are initialized with the same default ratings and shuffled, the initial Kendall-Tau score is 0.
+The [Spearman's footrule](https://people.revoledu.com/kardi/tutorial/Similarity/FootruleDistance.html) is calculated after each round.
+This is a measure of how well-sorted a sequence is, where a score of 0 indicates that the players are fully sorted with regards to their ratings.

-The Kendall-Tau score can get quite noisy, so we apply a moving average of 10.

 As RNG is used within the simulation, we run 10 simulations for each rating system to obtain a better statistical picture.
 The mean is plotted as a solid line, while the max and min are plotted as the shaded areas.